ansonl/ansonl.github.io/_posts/2022-10-12-2021-ford-bronco-sport-base-vs-2007-escape-hybrid.md

 For those in the same figurative or literal vehicle as me, the short answer to how the Bronco Sport compares to the 1st generation Escape Hybrid is

  **The Bronco Sport does everything the 1st generation Escape Hybrid does — but worse**.

+This review is biased from my point of view as a happy 1st gen Escape Hybrid driver.
+I believe the designers of the 1st gen Escape got the size and proportion spot on.
+You can fit a dryer and washer in perfectly in the back of that Escape and the cabin has enough length to transport a multiple 8ft long 2x4s without needing to hang the wood planks out of a window, among many other things that the Escape performs above average at.

+**I don't understand why [almost](https://www.slashgear.com/2021-ford-bronco-sport-first-drive-review-shockingly-capable-13650751/) [every](https://www.newcartestdrive.com/reviews/2022-ford-bronco-sport/) [Bronco](https://www.thecarconnection.com/overview/ford_bronco-sport_2022) [Sport](https://www.autonationdrive.com/research/reviews/ford/bronco-sport-first-edition/2021/index.htm) [review](https://www.caranddriver.com/ford/bronco-sport) [mentions](https://www.broncosportforum.com/forum/threads/bronco-sport-interior-storage-review-its-like-an-rei-in-here.3201/) the ["ground-breaking"](https://www.youtube.com/watch?v=O7_d4U9YW_4) [built-in](https://www.motor1.com/reviews/496725/2021-ford-bronco-sport-badlands-review/) [bottle opener](https://www.motorauthority.com/news/1132208_review-update-2021-ford-bronco-sport-badlands-will-make-jeep-compass-buyers-reconsider) in the tailgate**.
+The obligatory bottle opener mention has to be a joke or contractual condition to get a complimentary Bronco Sport review model.
+Maybe I don't pop a cold one often enough while sitting in the trunk, but can't you just put any bottle opener in a side pocket of the vehicle or bring your own opener?

 Looking past the inclusion of new driving and safety features that are standard in vehicles manufactured in the past 5 years, the Bronco Sport pales in comparison to the 1st generation Ford Escape Hybrid for a modern car that is ~$30k MSRP.
 The Bronco Sport sacrifices usability in pursuit of form over function.
 A couple specifications that you won't find directly compared elsewhere: